spotlightpa/poor-richard/content/news/2022-03-24-SPLDEBXXX.md

 +++
 arc-id = "JLQCJC2NSBBW5ADYWHDVTKXRE4"
-authors = ["Christopher Baxter"] blurb = "The Republican and Democratic candidates for U.S Senate will face off in back-to-back nights April 25 and 26 at Dickinson College in Carlisle." byline = "Christopher Baxter" description = "The Republican and Democratic candidates for U.S Senate will face off in back-to-back nights April 25 and 26 at Dickinson College in Carlisle." image = "external/rzq0jhrbzktwbrw6cm41j27ez0.jpeg" image-credit = "VICKI VELLIOS BRINER / For Spotlight PA" image-description = "Spotlight PA — with an unprecedented coalition of major media companies and leading colleges in Pennsylvania — today announced dates for two “Pennsylvania in the Spotlight“ U.S. Senate debates leading up to the spring primary."
+authors = ["Christopher Baxter"] blurb = "The Republican and Democratic candidates for U.S. Senate will face off in back-to-back nights April 25 and 26 at Dickinson College in Carlisle." byline = "Christopher Baxter" description = "The Republican and Democratic candidates for U.S. Senate will face off in back-to-back nights April 25 and 26 at Dickinson College in Carlisle." image = "external/rzq0jhrbzktwbrw6cm41j27ez0.jpeg" image-credit = "VICKI VELLIOS BRINER / For Spotlight PA" image-description = "Spotlight PA — with an unprecedented coalition of major media companies and leading colleges in Pennsylvania — today announced dates for two “Pennsylvania in the Spotlight“ U.S. Senate debates leading up to the spring primary."